islam-monirul/islam-monirul/README.md

 Hi 👋, I'm MONIRUL ISLAM

-I am a Software Engineer who loves to work with JavaScript.
-I've completed my bachelor's in Computer Science & Engineering from <a href="https://www.uiu.ac.bd/" target="_blank">United International University, Bangladesh.</a> After Completing my graduation, I worked as an Assistant Programmer at <a href="https://iict.buet.ac.bd/" target="_blank">The Institute of Information and Communication Technology, Bangladesh University of Engineering and Technology</a> for two years.
+I have recently completed a Master of Applied Science in Software Engineering from <a href="https://www.mun.ca/" target="_blank">Memorial University of Newfoundland, Canada.</a>.
+Prior to this, I earned my bachelor's degree in Computer Science and Engineering from <a href="https://www.uiu.ac.bd/" target="_blank">United International University, Bangladesh.</a>.
+Alongside my academic achievements, I have gained professional experience as an Intern Software Engineer at Headless Technologies Ltd and later as an Assistant Programmer at <a href="https://iict.buet.ac.bd/" target="_blank">The Institute of Information and Communication Technology, Bangladesh University of Engineering and Technology</a>.

-Currently, I am doing my masters in Software Engineering at <a href="https://www.mun.ca/" target="_blank">Memorial University of Newfoundland, Canada.</a>

 #### Programming Languages